 Other Good Neighbor Hotels can be a bit of a longer walk (20-30 minutes) or you can pay to use the ART bus system, use ride share, or drive your own car to the Disneyland Resort parking structure or Toy Story parking lot.

-The Downtown Disney District opened with the major expansion in 2001 and has been a major shopping destination ever since!
+The Downtown Disney District opened with the Resort’s major expansion in 2001 and has been a major shopping & dining destination ever since!

 Downtown Disney offers a variety of dining and shopping experiences, including a massive World of Disney store selling all sorts of Disney and Disneyland merchandise.

 Disney has several shops at Downtown Disney, including: World of Disney, Disney Home, Star Wars Trading Post, Wonderground Gallery, and Disney Dress Shop.
-Other shopping locations include Curl Surf, Pandora, California Sole, The LEGO Store, Sugarbook & Co, Sunglass Icon, and Sephora.
+Other shopping locations include Curl Surf, Pandora, California Sole, The LEGO Store, Sunglass Icon, and Sephora.

 The large variety of restaurants at Downtown Disney certainly makes choosing a place for dinner very difficult!

-Options include: La Brea Bakery, Naples Ristorante e Bar, Catal, Uva Bar & Cafe, Ballast Point Brewing Co, Black Tap Craft Burgers & Shakes, Splitsville (bowling alley and restaurant), Tortilla Jo’s, and Ralph Brennan’s Jazz Kitchen.
+Options include: Naples Ristorante e Bar, Ballast Point Brewing Co, Black Tap Craft Burgers & Shakes, Splitsville (bowling alley and restaurant), Tortilla Jo’s, and Ralph Brennan’s Jazz Kitchen.

-Quick serve dining locations include: Jamba, Wetzel’s Pretzels, Salt and Straw, Starbucks (two locations), Sprinkles, and Earl of Sandwich.
+Quick serve dining locations include: Jamba, Wetzel’s Pretzels, Salt and Straw, Starbucks, and Sprinkles.

 Don’t forget to pick up some of your favorite Disneyland treats at Marceline’s Confectionary before you head out!